King O'Malley: Beginnings

 O'Malley was defeated at the 1899 election, and the following year he moved to Tasmania, the smallest of the Australian colonies.
-There, a tall, fashionably-dressed American preaching the Gospel and radical democracy drew immediate attention, and he was elected at the 1901 federal election as a member for Tasmania, along with four others.
-In 1903 he was elected as the member for Darwin.
-Although there was no Labour Party in Tasmania at this time, he joined the Labour Party Caucus when the Parliament assembled in Melbourne.
+There, a tall, fashionably-dressed American, preaching the gospel and radical democracy, drew immediate attention.
+At the 1901 federal election he became one of the five members of the House of Representatives for Tasmania.
+In 1903, he was elected as the member for Darwin.
+Although there was no Labour Party in Tasmania at that time, he joined the Labour Party Caucus when the parliament assembled in Melbourne.

 Historian Gavin Souter describes O'Malley at this time:

 O'Malley's monstrously overgrown persona seemed to be inhabited simultaneously by a spruiker from Barnum's three-ring circus, a hell-and-tarnation revivalist, and a four-flushing Yankee Congressman.
 He was a moderately big man, auburn-haired with watchful grey eyes and a red-brown beard, wearing a wide-brimmed felt hat, blue-grey suit with huge lapels and a low-cut vest, loose cravat with a diamond collar stud, and in the centre of his cream silk shirt-front a fiery opal.

 Reputation

-O'Malley was clearly one of the more prominent and colourful members of the Parliament, but his radical ideas were not widely accepted, and many regarded him as a charlatan.
-He became a prominent advocate of a national bank as a means of providing cheap credit for farmers and small businessmen.
+O'Malley was clearly one of the more prominent and colourful members of the Parliament.
+He became a prominent advocate of a national bank as a means of providing cheap credit for farmers and small businessmen, but his radical ideas were not widely accepted, and many regarded him as a charlatan.

-He was not a member of Chris Watson's first Labour ministry in 1904, or of Andrew Fisher's first ministry in 1908.
-But in April 1910, the Caucus elected him to the ministry of Fisher's second government.
-Ross McMullin, who wrote an official history of the ALP, suggested "his election as minister was probably attributable in part to the fact that several caucus colleagues owed him money".
+He was not a member of Chris Watson's first Labour ministry in 1904, nor of Andrew Fisher's first ministry in 1908.
+But, in April 1910, the Caucus elected him to the ministry of Fisher's second government.
+Ross McMullin, who wrote an official history of the ALP, suggested that "his election as minister was probably attributable in part to the fact that several caucus colleagues owed him money".

 Canberra

 O'Malley is well known for his involvement in the development of the national capital, Canberra.
-Less well known is that in the parliamentary ballots to select the area in which the capital would be located, in October 1908, he had not voted for Canberra.
-O'Malley voted for the rival site of Dalgety, in the ninth and final ballot, having voted for Bombala and later Tooma in earlier elimination ballots.
+Less well known is that, in the parliamentary ballots in October 1908 to select the area in which the capital would be located, he had not voted for Canberra.
+O'Malley voted for the rival site of Dalgety in the ninth and final ballot, having voted for Bombala and later Tooma in earlier elimination ballots.

-O'Malley became Minister for Home Affairs, and played a prominent role in the planning and development of, Canberra.
+O'Malley became Minister for Home Affairs, and played a prominent role in the planning and development of Canberra.
 He declared American architect Walter Burley Griffin winner of the town planning competition.
-On 20 February 1913, O'Malley drove in the first peg marking the start of the development of the city.
+On 20 February 1913, O'Malley drove in the first peg to mark the start of the development of the city.
 He was also present at the ceremony for the naming of Canberra on 12 March 1913.

-As a teetotaler he was responsible for the highly unpopular ban on alcohol in the Australian Capital Territory from 1911 to 1928.
-He could also claim credit for beginning the building of the Trans-Australian Railway from Port Augusta to Perth.
+As a teetotaler, he was responsible for the highly unpopular ban on selling alcohol in the Australian Capital Territory, which lasted from 1911 to 1928.
+He could also claim credit for beginning the building of the Trans-Australian Railway from Port Augusta to Kalgoorlie.